Universal - Memory Tampering - Detector

 The settings of the 'PrimitiveCheatingDetector' Component.

-• General Settings: Define here if the detector should be active.
+- General Settings: Define here whether the detector should be active.

-• Observable Settings: Add here callbacks invoken when a cheating got detected.
+- Observable Settings: Add here callbacks invoked when cheating is detected.

 Runtime